gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### ⛓️ Taskchain
 **Pattern:** *Link SubTasks together.*

-A Taskchain is a series of [SubTasks](#-subagent--subtask--boomerang) that call one another in sequence.
-Each task hands off to the next, forming a chain of autonomous steps that proceed without user intervention.
-This leads to a long list of summaries in the end, as all Tasks close only then.
+A Taskchain is a series of [SubTasks](#-subagent--subtask) that call one another in sequence.
+Each task hands off to the next, forming a chain of autonomous steps that proceed even without user intervention.
+This leads to a long list of summaries in the end, as all tasks close only then.

 #### Taskchain example: Test First